The Last Broadcast (film)

-The Last Broadcast is a 1998 American horror film written, produced and directed by Stefan Avalos and Lance Weiler, who also star in the film.
+The Last Broadcast is a 1998 American found footage horror film written, produced and directed by Stefan Avalos and Lance Weiler, who also star in the film.
 Told in a pseudo-documentary format and employing the found-footage technique, the fictional film appears to tell the story of a man convicted in 1995 of murdering the members of his team during an expedition to find the mythic Jersey Devil in the New Jersey Pine Barrens.

 The film is credited as the first feature-length film shot and edited entirely on consumer-level digital equipment.
 It premiered on October 23, 1998 and was a commercial success despite mixed critical reviews.

 Plot

 The film deals with documentary film-maker David Leigh, and his investigation of the Fact or Fiction murders.
 In this case, a pair of cable TV hosts of public-access television were murdered in mysterious circumstances.
 The body of one was never found.
 Leigh seeks to discover the truth behind these killings while making his documentary.

 Fact or Fiction is a show dealing with unsolved mysteries and the paranormal.
 Its two hosts are Steven "Johnny" Avkast and Locus Wheeler.
 (Although it was initially a success, Leigh's later investigations find that the show is failing and is threatened with imminent cancellation.)
 At this point Avkast comes up with the idea of a live Internet Relay Chat section of the show.

 A caller suggests the team search for the Jersey Devil, a mythic figure associated with the Pine Barrens.
 Avkast and Wheeler recruit Rein Clackin, a sound-man who allegedly can record the paranormal, and Jim Suerd, a psychic.
 Leigh later says that Suerd is emotionally disturbed.
 The plan is for the four men to go to the Pine Barrens, where Suerd will lead them to the site of the Jersey Devil.
 During the hunt, they will broadcast a live show simultaneously via television, Internet, and amateur radio.

 They enter the Barrens, but only Suerd emerges alive.
 The others are brutally murdered, and Avkast's body is never found.
 Suerd was the only suspect, and was charged with murder of the others.
 During his murder trial, testimony shows that Avkast could not have survived, given the loss of blood found at the crime scene.